Colorado District 8: Yadira Caraveo

 New York District 19: Republican Incumbent Marc Molinaro

-District 19 includes the upper Hudson Valley and the Catskills region.
-Its representatives have been mostly Democrats in recent years until it flipped to the GOP in 2022.
+District 19 includes the upper Hudson Valley and the Catskill region.
+Its representatives have been mostly Democrats in recent years, until it flipped to the GOP in 2022.
 While Trump carried the district in 2016, it was Biden +4 in 2020.
 In 2022, Democratic incumbent Pat Ryan switched to District 18.
-Marc Molinaro defeated Josh Riley 51-49 in 2022 in the race for the seat vacated by Pat Ryan.
+Marc Molinaro defeated Josh Riley 51-49 in 2022 in the race for the seat vacated by Ryan.

-Riley is a Harvard-educated lawyer, served as a policy analyst for the US Department of Labor, and was a counsel for Al Franken on the Senate Judiciary Committee.
+Josh Riley again is the Democratic nominee.
+He is a Harvard-educated lawyer, served as a policy analyst for the US Department of Labor, and was a counsel for Al Franken on the Senate Judiciary Committee.
 Riley has sought to supplement police officers with mental health professionals when appropriate.

 Riley supports reproductive rights; job growth, particularly getting upstate New York to develop green jobs, and solar panel and battery manufacturing; creating economic opportunity for his district; preserving Social Security and Medicare; more resources for police; middle-class tax cuts, not corporate ones; increasing veterans’ benefits; securing our borders; support for small farmers, particularly those whose practices benefit the environment; campaign finance reform; LGBTQ+ rights; preserving Second Amendment rights but banning assault rifles and improving background checks; and increased education spending for both STEM, vocational schools, and early childhood.